 In Nancy the festive season starts with the Saint-Nicolas celebrations.
-They last 40 days from the end of November to early January.
+They last 40 days from late November to early January.
 The capital of the Dukes of Lorraine has been placed under the patronage of Saint-Nicolas from 1477.
 That year, Duke René II won the Battle of Nancy against his rival, Charles the Bold, the powerful duke of Burgundy.

 40 days of celebrations and one festive weekend

 Each year, around the 6th December more than 25,000 people gather in the Place Stanislas for one of Lorraine’s major events.
 The Saint-Nicolas celebrations in Nancy are usually held on the first Saturday of December, around the 6th, which is the actual Saint’s day for the Patron Saint of Lorraine.

 From 3pm, several artistic associations stroll along the streets of the town centre.
 Their role is to increase the expectation of Saint-Nicolas’ coming, in a festive and playful atmosphere.

 Some lucky people may encounter Saint Nicolas at the Christmas market.

 Once the Saint Nicolas’ Day celebrations are over, the Christmas season is not done in Nancy.
 Until the New Year, several activities and events are organised to maintain the magic around the character of Saint Nicolas, the ancestor of the now-famous Santa!